Krithika-Balan2290/Markdown-Test/README.md

 	198
 	199

-The first half of the output was lost, but clearly, the program completed, the runs of producers and consumers were concurrent and the output displays the numbers 0 to 199 in the correct order.
+The first half of the output was not available, but clearly, the program completed, the runs of producers and consumers were concurrent and the output displays the numbers 0 to 199 in the correct order.